 of the year.
 Each issue features a collection of poetry, short fiction, and personal

-This journal is a member of the Council of Literary Magazines and Presses
+This journal is a member of CLMP (the Community of Literary Magazines and

-(CLMP).
-It is preserved at worldwide research libraries by Stanford University’s
+Valley Review is preserved at worldwide research libraries by Stanford

-LOCKSS system and is archived in the Electronic Collection of Library and
+University’s LOCKSS system and is archived in the Electronic Collection of

-Archives Canada/Bibliothèque et Archives Canada.
-The contents are regularly
+Library and Archives Canada/ Bibliothèque et Archives Canada.
+The contents

-submitted to the Library of Congress in Washington, D.C., and are licensed with
+are regularly submitted to the Library of Congress in Washington, D.C., and are

-EBSCO.
-As appropriate, we may also choose to nominate published work for
+licensed with EBSCO.
+As appropriate, we may also choose to nominate

 On several occasions, work originally published in the Apple Valley Review has